 - SuperNova: Times have changed, and visually impaired individuals should have better access to their apps.
 SuperNova enables you to choose between magnifying the whole screen or splitting the screen so that the words and colors are tailored to your specific taste.

 - WebAnywhere: This handy web-based magnifier is ideal for blind individuals.
 They can use it when accessing the Web.
 It requires a sound card and has some exciting options.

-- ChromeVox: Another website-based screen reader that has a new version, allowing a visually impaired user to connect it to their Chrome on their desktop device.
+- ChromeVox: Another website-based screen reader that has a new version, allowing visually impaired users to connect it to their Chrome on their desktop devices.
 It works as a Chrome extension and offers plenty of keyboard commands.

 Not everyone can see and engage with information equally.
 The screen magnifier is a next-gen discovery and a great solution that can be customized to one’s unique needs.